Apple shares hold up to tech rout on strong results, metaverse tease | Technology

 Apple shares hold up to tech rout on strong results, metaverse tease

-Apple Inc shares rose nearly 3% on Friday after the iPhone maker reported blockbuster results and teased its metaverse ambitions, holding out against a rout in technology and growth stocks from the start of this year.
-If the premarket gains hold, the iPhone maker's stock would snap an eight-day losing streak in its attempt to recover from what is shaping up to be its worst monthly performance since September 2020.
+Apple Inc shares rose over 4% on Friday after the iPhone maker reported blockbuster results and teased its metaverse ambitions, holding out against a rout in technology and growth stocks from the start of this year.

-Apple Inc shares rose nearly 3% on Friday after the iPhone maker reported blockbuster results and teased its metaverse ambitions, holding out against a rout in technology and growth stocks from the start of this year.
+Apple Inc shares rose over 4% on Friday after the iPhone maker reported blockbuster results and teased its metaverse ambitions, holding out against a rout in technology and growth stocks from the start of this year.
+If gains hold, the iPhone maker's stock is set to snap an eight-day losing streak in its attempt to recover from what is shaping up to be its worst monthly performance in a year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)